About the ESRB

-Virtually all major national retailers, countless independent retailers and many game center operators are working with the ESRB to educate their customers and employees about ESRB ratings and store policies regarding the sale or rental of M (Mature) and AO (Adults Only) rated games.
+Virtually all major national retailers and countless independent retailers are working with the ESRB to educate their customers and employees about ESRB ratings and store policies regarding the sale or rental of M (Mature) and AO (Adults Only) rated games.

 What is the ESRB Retail Council?

 The ESRB Retail Council (ERC) is a group of national retailers in the United

 States committed to educating consumers about ESRB video game ratings, compliance with store policies restricting the sale of M (Mature) and AO

 (Adults Only) rated video games to customers who are at least 17 and 18 years of age, respectively (unless permission from a parent has been obtained), and

 providing parents with the ability to return or exchange games sold to their children in violation of those policies.
 The ERC also helps provide store